bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ### Considering objectives and data collection

 This is the hardest part of the whole habitat selection study.
 How do you decide on the what, where, and how many individuals and relocations to answer the question at hand.
 Talk to many people.
 Ask questions to many people.

 The modeling mentioned here is about differences between study goals, such as inference and prediction.
 Modeling for inference versus prediction is not a straightforward distinction.
 There are lots of opinions from the statistical folks (which are great and everyone should read them, e.g., [Shmueli, 2010](https://doi.org/10.1214/10-STS330) and [Scholz and Burner, 2022](https://arxiv.org/abs/2210.06927)) and the science philosophy folks.

-We reference the manuscript [Gerber and Northrup, 2020](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.2953) in regards to when the study goal is preditiction.
+We reference the manuscript [Gerber and Northrup, 2020](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.2953) in regards to when the study goal is prediction.
 Associated with this manuscript is code in the Supporting Information file (ecy2953-sup-0004-DataS1.Zip) that pertains to optimizing for predicting spatial distributions of habitat selection (i.e., making a map).
 This process can jeopardize inference, e.g., make the interpretation of estimated effects unreliable.
 In contrast, if inference is sought you should think hard about a single model that includes the most important variables for the species and for your question that you want to consider so that estimated effects and measures of uncertainty are reliable ([Bolker 2023](https://doi.org/10.32942/X2Z01P), [Tredennick et al. 2021](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.3336)).

 ### What are habitat-selection functions used for?

 In this section, we discuss some mechanics of inference and prediction, as in interpreting coefficients and predicting relative habitat selection.
 We will walk through the basics here, but refer the reader to full in depth coverage in [Fieberg et al. 2021](https://doi.org/10.1111/1365-2656.13441) and [Avgar et al. 2017](https://doi.org/10.1002/ece3.3122).
 We also mention the goal of using habitat selection to predict animal abundance.
 Demonstrating this is beyond our work.
 We suggest starting with the reading of section 1.6, "When is species density a reliable reflection of habitat suitability?" of [Matthiopoulos, Fieberg, and Aarts, 2023](http://hdl.handle.net/11299/217469).

 #### Inference

 Let's fit a model to one individual's used and available data and discuss the coefficients.

 ``` r